RF Exposure Safety Assessment Checklist [FREE PDF]

 How often should this checklist be completed?

-This checklist should be completed annually.
+This checklist should be completed quarterly.
 Each completion takes approximately 60-90 minutes.

 Who should use this RF Exposure Safety Assessment Checklist [FREE PDF]?